magicmq/ItemAPI/docs/index.rst

 The entire API was written with simplicity and readibility in mind.

 .. warning:: This API was only built to support Minecraft versions 1.12 and above.
-While ItemAPI theoretically *should* support versions lower than 1.12, here is no guarantee of full functionality no support will be offered.
+While ItemAPI theoretically *should* support versions lower than 1.12, there is no guarantee of full functionality no support will be offered.

 For Users
 #########